survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ## Controlling UglifyJS through Webpack

 An UglifyJS feature, **mangling**, will be enabled by default.
 The feature will reduce local function and variable names to a minimum, usually to a single character.
-It can also rewrite properties to a more compact format if configured specifically.
+It can also rewrite properties to a more compact format if configured correctly.

 Given these transformations can break your code, you must be a little careful.
 A good example of this is Angular 1 and its dependency injection system.
 As it relies on strings, you must be careful not to mangle those or else it will fail to work.